DIR 201 Learning Objectives

 Big Picture Thinking

-• Students successfully completing this course will demonstrate the ability to describe the central ideas of each of the first four functional emotional developmental capacities of the DIRFloortime® Model.
+Describe the central ideas of each of the first four functional emotional developmental capacities of the DIRFloortime® Model.

-• Students successfully completing this course will demonstrate the ability to describe at least three basic, discipline-specific concepts related to the following areas: sensory reactivity, processing and motor planning development, receptive and expressive language development, and visual spatial development.
+Describe at least three basic, discipline-specific concepts related to the following areas: sensory reactivity, processing and motor planning development, receptive and expressive language development, and visual spatial development.

-• Students successfully completing this course will demonstrate the ability to describe at least three ways to identify and embrace caregivers' and individuals' strengths, respecting and promoting their right for self-determination.
+Describe at least three ways to identify and embrace caregivers' and individuals' strengths, respecting and promoting their right for self-determination.

-• Students successfully completing this course will be able to cite scientific evidence supporting the DIRFloortime® approach.
+Cite scientific evidence supporting the DIRFloortime® approach.

 Assessment & Developing Individual Profile

-• Students successfully completing this course will demonstrate the ability to identify at least three individual differences that can both interfere with and facilitate mastery of the first four functional emotional developmental capacities.
+Identify at least three individual differences that can both interfere with and facilitate mastery of the first four functional emotional developmental capacities.

-• Students successfully completing this course will be able to describe the “goodness of fit” (including individual differences, interactive styles, and cultural elements) when supporting caregiver-individual relationships, and when assessing one’s own work with an individual.
+Describe the “goodness of fit” (including individual differences, interactive styles, and cultural elements) when supporting caregiver-individual relationships, and when assessing one’s own work with an individual.

 Practice: Floortime